sunfounder/kepler-kit/docs/source/video_course/lesson53.rst

 =============================================================================
 This tutorial covers controlling a NeoPixel array with the Raspberry Pi Pico W using MicroPython:

-* **Introduction**:
-   - Overview of NeoPixel array with 8 LEDs.
-   - Simple wiring: 5V, GND, and Data pin connected to GPIO pin 0.
+* **Introduction**: Overview of an 8-LED NeoPixel array, wired to 5V, GND, and GPIO pin 0.
-* **Programming Basics**:
-   - Import necessary libraries: `neopixel` and `machine`.
-   - Setup NeoPixel object, define colors, and demonstrate controlling individual pixels.
+* **Programming Basics**: Import ``neopixel`` and ``machine``, set up NeoPixel object, and control individual LEDs with defined colors.
-* **Animating the NeoPixel Array**:
-   - Code to create a running pixel animation on a colored background.
-   - Explanation of forward and backward looping for smooth animation.
+* **Animating the NeoPixel Array**: Code for a running pixel animation with forward and backward looping.
-* **Advanced Animation**:
-   - Homework assignment: Create a smooth rainbow color transition using the HSV color wheel.
+* **Advanced Animation**: Homework to create a smooth rainbow transition using the HSV color wheel, encouraging experimentation with animations.
-   - Encourage experimenting with various animations and patterns.

 **Video**